alhajee/ckan/doc/contributing/architecture.rst

 ======================
-CKAN code architecture
+FMLD code architecture
 ======================

-This section documents our CKAN-specific coding standards, which are guidelines for writing code that is consistent with the intended design and architecture of CKAN.
+This section documents our FMLD-specific coding standards, which are guidelines for writing code that is consistent with the intended design and architecture of FMLD.

   .. image:: /images/architecture.png
-     :alt: CKAN architecture diagram
+     :alt: FMLD architecture diagram

 ----------
 Blueprints
 ----------

-CKAN is based on Flask and built using Blueprints.
+FMLD is based on Flask and built using Blueprints.

 Default blueprints are defined along views in ``ckan.views`` and extended with the :class:`ckan.plugins.interfaces.IBlueprint` plugin interface.